seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part1.md

 Some theorem and lemma statements are rephrased for clarity.
 Some proofs are expanded with more details, while others are shortened when they are less central to the main ideas.

-Also, LLMs are used to assist in understanding the report and writing this post.
-Details can be found at the end of the [Part 2 of the post](ADD LINK).

 ## Problem setting and background